ramu1523/ReactJS/ReadME.txt

 Execute the code and see the output.

 ---------------------------------------------------------------------------
+Level 1 - Babel CLI  - It can help us transpile JavaScript that uses new syntax into static files that use browser supported syntax.

 Oct 11th - Take the master branch code for this exercise.

 Removed  browser.js babel script from the index.html